koji-m/ocaml-arrow/README.md

 # ocaml-arrow
 A native OCaml library that implements the Apache Arrow columnar memory format.
-This library provides a high-performance, memory-efficient way to work with columnar data in OCaml without relying on bindings to any other language implementations of Apache Arrow.
+This library provides a high-performance, memory-efficient way to work with columnar data in OCaml without relying on bindings to any other language implementations of Apache Arrow and is based on the implementation of [arrow-rs](https://github.com/apache/arrow-rs).

 > [!NOTE]
 > This project is currently in an experimental stage.